Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 Guilty.
 I was still head over heels with an ex, and I forced myself to seek out someone else in hopes of letting them go.
 It was a very complicated, high school situation where my parent’s approval was involved, and they took measures to dispel the relationship I was in.
 It wasn’t an unhealthy relationship, by any means, they just thought I was too young to be with the same person in and all throughout high school.

-Anyway, again, I was desperate to replace the Love I wasn’t allowed to be in with someone else.
-I know, make it make sense that my parents were okay with me dating others – they just didn’t want me to stay in the serious relationship I was in at the time.
+Anyway, again, I was desperate to replace the Love I wasn’t allowed to have.
+I know, make it make sense that my parents were okay with me dating others – they just didn’t want me to be with just that one person.

 There are two sides to this coin.
 On one side, you may be frantic to find someone else as a means to get over an ex, or you may be consumed with trying to make that previous relationship work time and time again.